-Dr. Clarence Wiley offers keloid therapy at his Oklahoma City, OK, dermatology office.
+Dr. Clarence Wiley, Sr. offers keloid therapy at his Oklahoma City, OK, dermatology office.
 A keloid is a collection of scar tissue in an area that has previously experienced an injury.
-At Beauty Thru Health Dermatology, keloid treatments can include steroid injections, topical ointments, and surgical excision.
+At Beauty thru Health Dermatology, keloid treatments can include steroid injections, topical ointments, and surgical excision.
 Dr. Wiley can also perform earlobe reconstruction if the keloid is located on the ear.
 During your consultation, he will determine the best method of treatment to help enhance the overall aesthetics of your skin, especially if the keloid is in a highly visible location.

 What are Keloids?